NHL roundup: Jackets rebound, even series with Lightning

 Golden Knights 4, Blackhawks 3 (OT)

-Reilly Smith scored in the first overtime to push Las Vegas past "visiting"
+Reilly Smith scored in the first overtime to push Las Vegas past Chicago in

 Smith and Paul Stastny each had a goal and an assist, Tomas Nosek and Mark